NavyaG-lab/Tech-writer/etl_users/dataset_series.md

 ## Using Dataset Series

-In order to use the data from a Dataset Series in an Itaipu `SparkOp`, you'll first need to define a `DatasetSeriesOp`.
+In order to use the data from a Dataset Series in an Itaipu `SparkOp`, you'll first need to define a `DatasetSeriesContractOp`.
 In this Op you'll explicitly declare the schema ([why?](#why-do-i-need-all-these-different-schemas)) you expect to be receiving from the Series, as well as perform a number of standard data cleaning operations to make working with the data safer and more convenient.

 ### Creating a new dataset series

 #### Code organization

-Given a `DatasetSeriesOp` called `YourOp`:
+Given a `DatasetSeriesContractOp` called `YourOp`:

-* An `object` called `YourOp` extending `common_etl.operator.dataset_series.DatasetSeriesOp` should be placed in the `etl.dataset_series` [package](https://github.com/nubank/itaipu/tree/master/src/main/scala/etl/dataset_series).
+* An `object` called `YourOp` extending `common_etl.operator.dataset_series.DatasetSeriesContractOp` should be placed in the `etl.dataset_series` [package](https://github.com/nubank/itaipu/tree/master/src/main/scala/etl/dataset_series).
 See [Code Generation](#code-generation) below for best practices on generating it from scratch.
 * The object should be added to this package's `package.scala` file in the `allSeries` set [here](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset_series/package.scala).

 #### Code generation